 The first patient to use medical marijuana in Ireland was a two-year-old boy with Dravet syndrome who started his cannabis treatment in Colorado.

 Then, in June 2019, Ireland’s Minister of Health approved a pilot program for medical cannabis.
 The Medical Cannabis Access Programme adds upon the 2014 legislation and expands the list of drugs patients can access.
 Doctors can now prescribe three cannabis-based products as a treatment, instead of just a single one.

-However, this pilot program allows marijuana suppliers to apply for a license to supply the Irish medical system with cannabis products, so the list might expand in the future.
+While medical cannabis is still illegal in Ireland besides the three aforementioned approved products, this pilot program allows marijuana suppliers to apply for a licence to supply the Irish medical system with cannabis products, so the list might expand in the future.

 Hemp and CBD are legal in Ireland